eskerda/slack-keep-presence/README.md

 **This software is now deprecated**: I created this some time ago when I was using slack at a job.
-Slack has deprecated the basic system this was using to keep your user active, therefore this software does not use as intended anymore.
+Slack has deprecated the basic system this was using to keep your user active, therefore this software does not work as intended anymore.
 There's probably a new way of accomplishing the same, but I do not use slack at the moment and lack the time to keep this updated.
 Luckily for you, there are alternatives that seem to work: https://libraries.io/rubygems/slack-keep-presence

 # slack-keep-presence